breakstate/smile_platform_dev/README.md

 - Checkin system
   - CRUD for checkin system
 - Analytics and data tracking
   - CRUD for analytics.
 The API tracks when users login, create commitments, create notes, create checkins or complete commitments.
+- Achievements and exp
+  - CRUD for achievements and ability to keep track of user "experience points" based on actions they perform

 ## Technical_overview
 There is no separate dev or prod environment implemented at this time.
 In its current form it can be hosted on heroku (tested).